cryptokid-app/feedback/README.md

 * Avoid resetting to empty coin list (if service is restarted)
 * Allow empty basket names
 * Improved basket icons
+* Only close drawer when selecting current view

 ## v1.0.5 (currently in TestFlight)